Paley-Wiener Theorem for Probabilistic Frames: Introduction and Main Results

-It has been shown that the set of probabilistic frames is open in the 2-Wasserstein metric\cite{chen2025probabilistic,dongwei2024probabilistic}, meaning that if a probability measure is close enough to a probabilistic frame in the 2-Wasserstein metic, this measure is also a probabilistic frame.
+It has been shown that the set of probabilistic frames is open in the $2$-Wasserstein topology \cite{chen2025probabilistic}, meaning that if a probability measure is close enough to a probabilistic frame in the $2$-Wasserstein metric, this measure is also a probabilistic frame.

-As stated in Corollary \ref{openness}, one of our contributions in this work is that we also find the frame bounds for such probability measures, which alternatively shows the openness of probabilistic frames.
-The following proposition is the "quadratic close" version of probabilistic frames.
-The proof placed in the last section is mainly based on the invertibility of some operators. \begin{proposition} Let $\mu$ be a probabilistic frame with bounds $0<A \leq B<\infty$ and $\nu \in \mathcal{P}(\mathbb{R}^n)$.
-For any transport coupling $\gamma \in \Gamma(\mu, \nu)$, suppose
+One of the main contributions in this work is that we also find explicit frame bounds for such probability measures in Corollary \ref{openness}, which reestablishes the openness of the set of probabilistic frames.
+The following proposition is a quadratic-closeness perturbation of probabilistic frames, where $\mathcal{P}_2(\mathbb{R}^n)$ is the set of probability measures on $\mathbb{R}^n$ with finite second moments and $M_2(\nu)$ is the second moment of $\nu$. \begin{proposition} Let $\mu$ be a probabilistic frame with lower bound $A>0$ and let $\nu \in \mathcal{P}_2(\mathbb{R}^n)$.
+Suppose there exists a transport coupling $\gamma \in \Gamma(\mu, \nu)$ such that

 then $\nu$ is a probabilistic frame with bounds $(\sqrt{A}-\sqrt{\lambda})^2 $ and $M_2(\nu)$. \end{proposition}